-When Claire’s not writing she can be found creating her own handmade journals, swinging on a sidecar, or in the garden attempting to grow something other than weeds.
+When Claire’s not at the computer typing her stories, she can be found creating her own handmade journals, swinging on a sidecar, or in the garden attempting to grow something other than weeds.

-Claire lives in Western Australia with her husband, who loves even her most annoying quirks, and her grubby, but adorable Australian bulldog.
+Claire lives in Western Australia with her husband, who loves even her most annoying quirks and is currently learning how to knit.

 She is also available for author talks and writing workshops and can be contacted through her Contact page.